 How to Document and Protect Yourself & Kids in a Divorce

-(This article uses excerpts from Chapter 7 of the book, The Life-Saving Divorce: Hope For People Leaving Destructive Relationships.)
+(This is an excerpt from Chapter 7 of the book, The Life-Saving Divorce: Hope For People Leaving Destructive Relationships.)

 In very troubled divorces where one parent lies frequently and refuses to play fair or follow the divorce agreement, it is important to document everything for the court, starting now.
 I know you’re tempted to hit “DELETE” when a nasty voice message or text comes in, but don’t.
 You may need that for your attorney.